SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSBatchAgent/GetBatchTaskInfosByState.md

 ﻿---
 uid: crmscript_ref_NSBatchAgent_GetBatchTaskInfosByState
-title: BatchTaskInfo[] GetBatchTaskInfosByState(Integer state)
+title: NSBatchTaskInfo[] GetBatchTaskInfosByState(Integer state)
 intellisense: NSBatchAgent.GetBatchTaskInfosByState
 keywords: NSBatchAgent, GetBatchTaskInfosByState
 so.topic: reference
 ---

-Gets an array of BatchTaskInfo with state defined by a BatchTaskState.
+Gets an array of NSBatchTaskInfo with state defined by a BatchTaskState.

 **Parameters:**
  - **state** The BatchTaskState to get batch tasks for.